leopoldmaillard/diet-vision-flutter/readme.md

 - Food item classification : in the event that the machine learning model misclassifies a food item, the user is able to adjust the selection by tapping on it and selecting the appropriate class.
 A food class can also be deleted from the selection.

-- Food item thickness : the estimated thickness of each food item can be visually adjusted thanks to a slider which moves on the picture the points that correspond to the ’minimum’ and the ’maximum’ position of the thickness.
+- Food item thickness : the estimated thickness of each food item can be visually adjusted thanks to a slider which moves on the picture the points that correspond to the *minimum* and the *maximum* position of the thickness.
 Note that we aim here at estimating the mean thickness of a food.
 If an item does not have a consistent thickness (e.g. a mashed potatoes portion), the system will ask the user to determine a mean value that will lead to an accurate volume estimation.

 ## Known issues and potential improvements